Datavisualiatie-UGent/project-dv24-2/docs/components/README.md

 This means that we only keep the entries where the region matches our given region.
 You can take a look at the different regions [here](#getregions).
+For more complex filtering options you can also look at the [filterBy](#filterBy) method.

 *This method can handle grouped queries and will filter per group.*